Diversity, Equity & Inclusion

 All members of the Presentation community are responsible for advancing an understanding of and a respect for diversity as it includes, but is not limited to: ability, age, belief, ethnicity, family structure, gender, gender identity, learning style, race, religion, sexual orientation, and socioeconomic status.

-As we shared in our previous communication, we will enact long-term systemic change at Presentation High School to ensure an inclusive community where every member feels heard, valued, and welcome.
+As we shared in our previous communication in June 2020, we will continue to enact long-term systemic change at Presentation High School to ensure an inclusive community where every member feels heard, valued, and welcome.

 As a Catholic community, we believe that all persons have inherent dignity and are made in the image and likeness of God.
 Perhaps one of our students said it best, “it’s not enough to think racism is wrong, to make meaningful change you must be anti-racist.”
 We are called by our mission to be anti-racist and we are committed to this work long-term.
 We need you, our community, to join us and we will continue to provide opportunities for you to engage as we move forward.